A backflow preventer is essential to protect your family, the house, your neighbors and the environment.

 Why Are Sprinkler Systems And Backflow Assemblies Winterized In Minnesota?

 Winters in Minnesota tend to be extremely cold, resulting in lots of frozen water.
 Including water in sprinkler system pipes and backflow assemblies.
 When water freezes, it expands and will damage pipes and backflow systems.
-Contact a local Plumber Near Me to prevent them from freezing.
+Contact a local plumber to prevent them from freezing.
 This will save you money by preventing expensive repairs.

 Inspection of Backflow Devices